wernerdegroot/applicatives/README.md

 The method [`thenCombine`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html#thenCombine-java.util.concurrent.CompletionStage-java.util.function.BiFunction-) is a nifty function that combines the result of two `CompletableFuture`s (by using a `BiFunction` that you provide).
 In this case, the `BiFunction` combines a first name (`String`) and last name (`String`) into a `Person` object.

-Useful though `thenCombine` might be, if you want to combine more than two `CompletableFuture`s you are out of luck.
-Although it is not impossible to do so with the functions that the Java standard library provides, you will have to accept a lot of boilerplate code.
+The method `thenCombine` is doubtless very useful, but if you want to combine more than two `CompletableFuture`s it won't get you very far.
+Although it is not impossible to combine four `CompletableFuture`s with the functions that the Java standard library provides, you will have to accept a lot of boilerplate code.
 The next section describes the problem of combining more than two `CompletableFuture`s, and shows you how to solve it using the Java standard library.
 The solution should leave you somewhat dissatisfied.
 The section will continue by showing you how you can use this library to reduce the boilerplate to a minimum.

 ### Combining more `CompletableFuture`s